Have You Forgotten? (album)

 Have You Forgotten? is the first compilation album by American country music singer Darryl Worley.
 It was released on April 15, 2003 via DreamWorks Records Nashville.
-The album contains material from his first two albums, including four new songs, the title track, "I Will Hold My Ground", "I Need a Breather" and "Shiloh".
+The album contains select tracks from his first two albums, including four new songs, the title track, "I Will Hold My Ground", "I Need a Breather" and "Shiloh".
 The title track spent seven weeks at number one on the Hot Country Songs charts in 2003.
 Also released from this album were "Tennessee River Run" (previously found on his album I Miss My Friend) and "I Will Hold My Ground", the latter of which failed to make top 40.
 This album was certified gold by the RIAA.
 This CD is in HDCD format, providing improved audio quality on compatible players.